AleksandraCheidze/AleksandraCheidze/README.md

     </div>

-<br>🔭 I’m currently working on backend projects using Java and Spring Boot<br>
+<br>🔭 I’m currently working on frontend development for my backend project, the crypto trading platform “Cassandra Trading.”<br>
-🌱 I’m currently learning advanced microservices architecture and Kubernetes<br>
+🌱 I’m currently learning Apache Kafka for Event-Driven Spring Boot Microservices at Udemy<br>
-👯 I’m looking to collaborate on backend development and API design<br>
+👯 I’m looking to collaborate on fullstack development, with a strong focus on backend systems and scalable solutions<br>
-💬 Ask me about Java, Spring Boot, and RESTful APIs<br>
 📫 How to reach me: <a href="https://www.linkedin.com/in/aleksandra-cheidze-371148254">LinkedIn</a> | <a href="https://t.me/AlexaCxeidze">Telegram</a><br>
-😄 Pronouns: she/her<br>
 ⚡ Fun fact: In my free time, I enjoy diving into new ideas and projects—whether it’s something related to self-development or simply exploring interesting topics.
 ## About Me